mmxhxmm/fctneux/README.txt

 <<Welcome to the Cheatsheet>>
 (We will delete this later, don't you worry Maham)

-git fetch origin -> Update branches, hacer antes que comitear
+HACER ANTES QUE COMITEAR A DEV: git fetch origin -> Update branches git merge dev -> Merge dev a tu branch

 [ADMIN ROLE INSIDE BLADE]